-Cytogenetic analysis can provide an important clinical understanding for diagnosis, prognosis, and available therapies in a wide variety of hematologic and solid tumors.
+Cytogenetic analysis can provide an important clinical understanding for diagnosis, prognosis, and available therapies in a wide variety of hematologic tumors.
 Chromosomal changes can consist of additions and deletions of whole chromosomes or structural changes such as insertions, inversions, translocations, and deletions.
-Chromosomal deletions are a common karyotypic change seen in solid tumors, creating a disruption of gene functionality thus leading to malignant disease.
 In leukemias and lymphomas, chromosomal translocations are identified as a common karyotypic change aiding in disease diagnosis.

 In some forms of cancer, especially hematological neoplasms, cytogenetic analysis can determine whether chromosomal changes, either structural or numerical, are present in the malignant cells, thereby facilitating diagnosis, prognosis and treatment options.